johnny49r/jStepper/README.md

 ### INSTALLATION

-Download from Github as a ZIP file.
+1) Download the latest library version from: https://github.com/johnny49r/jStepper as a .ZIP file.
+It will be named jStepper-master.ZIP.
-Place the ZIP file in your Arduino/libraries directory.
+2) Place the ZIP file in the Arduino/libraries folder.
-In the Arduino IDE, select Sketch->Include Library->Add .ZIP Library to install.
-Your sketch should now have "#include <jStepper.h>".
-If not add it manually.
+3) Launch the Arduino IDE and goto Sketch→Include Library→Add .ZIP Library…
+4) Select the ZIP file in your Arduino/libraries folder.
+The IDE should create a folder called ‘jStepper-master’ and unpack all files in that folder.
+Your sketch should also contain a new directive ‘#include <jStepper.h>’.
+If not you will need to add it manually.
+5) The library can also be added manually by creating a new folder in your Arduino/libraries folder and extract the contents of the ZIP file into the new folder.
+Close the IDE and restart.
+You should now find the library is available to add to your sketch and you can add ‘#include <jStepper.h>’ to your sketch.

 ### USAGE